Clara Germana Cele

-Possession & Death
+Possession and death

 She is said to have been possessed when she was a sixteen-year-old school girl at St. Michael's Mission in Natal, South Africa.
 The girl was an orphan of African origin and was baptised as an infant.
 At the age of sixteen, the girl allegedly made a pact with Satan and this is said to be the cause of her demonic possession.
 Clara later revealed this information to her confessor, Father Hörner Erasmus.
 In an account written by a nun, Clara was said to be able to speak languages of which she had no previous knowledge.
 This fact was also witnessed by others, who recorded that she "understood Polish, German, French, Norwegian and all other languages."
 The nun reported that Clara demonstrated clairvoyance by revealing the most intimate secrets and transgressions of people with whom she had no contact.
 Moreover, Clara could not bear the presence of blessed objects and seemed imbued with extraordinary strength and ferocity, often hurling nuns about the convent rooms and beating them up.
 The nun reported that the girl's cries had a savage bestiality that astonished those around her.
-In regards to the girl's voice, an attending nun even wrote: No animal had ever made such sounds.
+In regards to the girl's voice, an attending nun even wrote:No animal had ever made such sounds.
 Neither the lions of East Africa nor the angry bulls.
 At times, it sounded like a veritable herd of wild beasts orchestrated by Satan had formed a hellish choir.